"Best Practices": shared experience of long-time CoreValue Advisors who are successfully winning new engagements.

-Overview: Based on a rigorous set of private business standards first developed at MIT almost 30 years ago, Discover uses an informal survey format to gain valuable insights into a business using a framework of 18 Value Drivers.
+Based on a rigorous set of private business standards first developed at MIT almost 30 years ago, Discover uses an informal survey format to gain valuable insights into 18 facets of business operations.

 Best Practice #1: Use Discover with every client and lead